base64ai/.github/profile/README.md

 Visit the [Integrations Page](https://base64.ai/integrations) to learn various ways you can integrate with Base64.ai and our global solution partners who can help with your project.

+[Base64.ai Wiki](https://github.com/base64ai/docs/wiki) contains detailed information for software engineers.

 [![API integration tutorial](https://img.youtube.com/vi/AvIrk4l7x5w/0.jpg)](https://www.youtube.com/watch?v=AvIrk4l7x5w)

 ## How is Base64.ai different?

 * Pre-built components and AI models for automation workflows
-* 700+ document types including worldwide IDs, driver licenses, passports, forms, invoices & more
+* 2,800+ document types including worldwide IDs, driver licenses, passports, forms, invoices & more
+* 400+ no-code third-party integrations to popular software such as Google Drive, Salesforce, Quickbooks, etc
 * 99%+ extraction accuracy for most document types
 * 1 AI with five easy integration options
 * < 1 hour integration time
-* < 2 seconds to process most document types
+*  2 seconds to process most document types

 ## Security policy

-Established in January 2020, Base64.ai, Inc, a Delaware, USA company, is [HIPAA and SOC 2 certified](https://base64.ai/compliance).
+Established in January 2020, Base64.ai, Inc, a Delaware, USA company, is certified for [ISO, HIPAA, SOC 2, and GDPR](https://base64.ai/compliance).
 The company provides support on security and reliability issues for all its versions as part of their [Terms of Service](https://base64.ai/terms-of-service).
 For vulnerability reports and patch requests, please contact [Base64.ai Support](mailto:support@base64.ai).